lifehackerhansol/DSXulu/README.md

 	along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
 ```

-All other source code files are licensed under the 0BSD license.